GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

 MindTheGap  performs detection and assembly of **DNA insertion variants** in short read datasets with respect to a reference genome.
 It is designed to call insertions of any size, whether they are novel or duplicated, homozygous or heterozygous in the donor genome.

 It takes as input a set of reads and a reference genome.
-It outputs two sets of FASTA sequences: one is the set of breakpoints of detected insertion sites, the other is the set of assembled insertions for each breakpoint.
+It produces two sets of FASTA sequences: one is the set of breakpoints of detected insertion sites, the other is the set of assembled insertions for each breakpoint.
 For each breakpoint, MindTheGap either returns a single insertion sequence (when there is no assembly ambiguity), or a set of candidate insertion sequences (due to ambiguities) or nothing at all (when the insertion is too complex to be assembled).
+Its final output is a VCF file, giving for each insertion variant, its insertion site location on the reference genome, one or several candidate insertion sequences, and its genotype in the sample.

 Since version 2.0.0, MindTheGap can detect other types of variants, not only insertion events.
 These are homozygous SNPs and homozygous deletions of any size.
 They are detected by the find module of MindTheGap and are output separately in a VCF file.
 Importantly, even if the user is not interested in these types of variants, it is worth to detect them  since it can improve the recall of the insertion event detection algorithm : it is now possible to find insertion events that are located at less than k nucleotides from an other such variant.